joelouthan/Theologicus/src/genesis/genesis05.md

 Christ is the only one who can saved us by his life.

->Genesis 5:21-24 (CSB) Enoch was 65 years old when he fathered Methuselah.
-22 And after he fathered Methuselah, Enoch walked with God 300 years and fathered other sons and daughters.
-23 So Enoch’s life lasted 365 years.
-24 Enoch walked with God; then he was not there because God took him.
+>Genesis 5:21-24 (CSB) Enoch was 65 years old when he fathered Methuselah.And after he fathered Methuselah, Enoch walked with God 300 years and fathered other sons and daughters.So Enoch’s life lasted 365 years.Enoch walked with God; then he was not there because God took him.

 People might think it is amazing that God took up Enoch in an instant.
 Even the author of Hebrews would agreed.

 >Hebrews 11:5-6 (CSB) By faith Enoch was taken away, and so he did not experience death.
 He was not to be found because God took him away.
-For before he was taken away, he was approved as one who pleased God.
-6 Now without faith it is impossible to please God, since the one who draws near to him must believe that he exists and that he rewards those who seek him.
+For before he was taken away, he was approved as one who pleased God.Now without faith it is impossible to please God, since the one who draws near to him must believe that he exists and that he rewards those who seek him.

 But what was more amazing that the Bible says this about Enoch, "that he walked with God".

 >Jude 1:14-16 (CSB) It was about these that Enoch, in the seventh generation from Adam, prophesied: “Look!
-The Lord comes with tens of thousands of his holy ones 15 to execute judgment on all and to convict all the ungodly concerning all the ungodly acts that they have done in an ungodly way, and concerning all the harsh things ungodly sinners have said against him.”
-16 These people are discontented grumblers, living according to their desires; their mouths utter arrogant words, flattering people for their own advantage.
+The Lord comes with tens of thousands of his holy onesto execute judgment on all and to convict all the ungodly concerning all the ungodly acts that they have done in an ungodly way, and concerning all the harsh things ungodly sinners have said against him.”These people are discontented grumblers, living according to their desires; their mouths utter arrogant words, flattering people for their own advantage.

 Enoch preached the gospel of God to "people are discontented grumblers, living according to their desires; their mouths utter arrogant words, flattering people for their own advantage."